Avaiga/taipy/README.md

 <br>

-###  <div align="left">Turns Data and AI algorithms into full web apps in no time.
+###  <div align="left">Turns Data and AI algorithms into full web applications in no time.
 ###  How?
-Taipy GUI with Taipy Core pops out as a 360° platform to build production-ready web apps</div>
+Taipy GUI with Taipy Core pops out as a 360° platform to build production-ready web applications</div>